Holter Monitor CPT Code (2022) – Descriptions, Guidelines, Reimbursement, Modifiers & Examples

 This study evaluates the full-day cycle of a patient’s ambient heart rhythm.
-The physician suggests the patient use an external electrocardiographic (ECG) recorder, also known as a Holter monitor.
+The physician suggests the patient use an external electrocardiographic (ECG) recorder, a Holter monitor.

 The technician places ECG leads on the patient’s chest, and the patient wears the recorder for up to 48 hours.
 During this time, there is continuous rhythm recording and storage.

-The patient returns the device, and the recorded heart rhythm is played back into digital format by a technician.
+The patient returns the device, and a technician plays the recorded heart rhythm back into digital format.

-The technician uses a scanning methodology to classify different ECG waveforms and generate a report.
+The technician uses scanning to classify different ECG waveforms and generate a report.
 The generated report describes the overall rhythm and significant arrhythmias.

 Code 93225 reports the recording only, including connection, data recording, and disconnection.
 Code 93226 bills only the scanning analysis with the report.
 Code 93227 claims only the provider review and interpretation.